riscvarchive/risc-v-getting-started-guide/source/getting-zephyr.rst

     sh zephyr-sdk-0.9.3-setup.run
     export ZEPHYR_SDK_INSTALL_DIR=<zephyr_sdk_install_dir>

-.. note:: You can find more detailed information related to the RTOS in `Zephyr's documentation <https://docs.zephyrproject.org/latest/index.html>`_.
+.. note:: You can find more detailed information related to the how to use Zephyr in the `Zephyr Project's documentation <https://docs.zephyrproject.org/latest/index.html>`_.